ekodidik/ojs2-ici-export-plugin/README.md

 # Troubleshooting

+Please report an issue if you find a bug in installing or generating XML file.
-If some gone wrong, you can delete folder "copernicus" in OJS_DIR/plugins/importexport/
+To remove the plugin, you can delete folder "copernicus" in OJS_DIR/plugins/importexport/